mohitpai/journey-optimizer.en/help/using/offers/offer-library/schema-requirement.md

 At this point, you must have:

-* created the ranking strategy,
+* created the AI model,
 * defined which type of event you want to capture - offer displayed (impression) and/or offer clicked (conversion),
 * and in which dataset you want to collect the event data.